Juan Brèthes: Collaboration with Florentino Ameghino

-Family
+Collaboration with Felix D'Herelle

+At the beginning of the 20th century grasshoppers were devastating crops. Ángel Gallardo proposed to bring the specialist Félix d'Hérelle to Argentina so that he could direct the Bacteriological Section of the Entomological Institute and develop a locust parasite coccobacillus, however, the desired results were not obtained.

+Personal life

-By 1902 he had definitively left his habits and his scientific activities were advancing steadily.
+By 1902, he had definitively left his habits and his scientific activities were advancing steadily.
 His decision did not mean in any way a rupture or estrangement, the Order in which he professed did not imply the ecclesiastical vote, and Brèthes kept unchanged the principles and values that had led him to exercise the ministry.
 Therefore he continued practicing as a professor of Natural Sciences in the school of Salvador with his former Brothers.